BMW 3 Series (E46): Performance package (ZHP)

 The Performance Package was an option sold in North America, which is commonly referred to by its order code in the United States, ZHP (the order code in Canada was ZAM).
 It was available for 330i sedans from model years 2003 to 2005, and available for 330ci coupés and convertibles from 2004 to 2006.
 It included various aesthetic changes over the regular 3 series, as well as functional and mechanical enhancements.

 The ZHP was equipped with sportier camshafts and revised engine tuning to increase power output from 225 to 235 hp as well as a shorter final drive gear ratio, and a corresponding increase in redline from 6,500 rpm to 6,800 rpm.
 Suspension was modified over the standard suspension with firmer springs and dampers, larger anti-roll bars, stronger front control arm ball joints, a lower ride height, heavy duty steering rack, and slightly more negative camber.
 Car and Driver magazine track-tested the car, which recorded a 0–60 mph acceleration time of 5.6 seconds and a 1/4 mile time of 14.3 seconds.

 325i SULEV

 In some parts of the United States, BMW sold a version of the 325i which met the super ultra low emission vehicle (SULEV) emissions standards.
 California, New York, and Massachusetts received the SULEV E46's in 2003, and Vermont in 2004.
 They utilised a variant of the M54 engine named the BMW M56.
 The M56 meets SULEV standards, as well as partial zero emission vehicle (PZEV) and zero evaporative emissions requirements.
 The M56 is claimed to have identical power output as its M54 counterpart.

+320Ci/325Ci/330Ci Clubsport

+The Clubsport package was available only for the 320Ci/325Ci/330Ci M-Sport models in 2002 and came in these colours: Estoril Blue, Velvet Blue, Titanium Silver and Carbon Black.
+The package removed 20 kg insulation materials, added an optional rear M spoiler and two spoiler lips on the front bumper, and chromed exhaust tailpipes.
+Style 71 M-Double Spoke Split rim wheels were standard (BMW's photos show Style 72 wheels).
+Interior equipment included M short gear shift, aluminum or black "Alu-Tech" trims, silver rings on cluster, door sills with "M Clubsport" letters, and an interior finished in half-leather and half-fabric "M Texture" cloth.
+The Clubsport was offered with the 5/6-Speed manual, 6-Speed SMG, or 5-Speed Steptronic transmissions.